windytan/redsea/README.md

 # redsea RDS decoder

-redsea is a free, fast, and lightweight command-line [RDS](http://en.wikipedia.org/wiki/Radio_Data_System) decoder for Linux/macOS, written by Oona Räisänen.
+redsea is a lightweight command-line [FM-RDS](http://en.wikipedia.org/wiki/Radio_Data_System) decoder for Linux/macOS, written by Oona Räisänen.
 It can be used with any [RTL-SDR](http://www.rtl-sdr.com/about-rtl-sdr/) USB radio stick with the `rtl_fm` tool.
 It can also decode raw ASCII bitstream, the hex format used by